toruseo/UXsim/tests/README.md

 Test scripts.

 For development purposes only.
-Users can ignore these files.
+Users can ignore these files, but they may be informative as use cases of UXsim.

 `test_examples.py` tests whether the example scripts in `demos_and_examples` can run without errors.